Codes for Correcting Localized Deletions: Correcting Deletions Localized in Multiple Windows

 \begin{theorem}[Multiple windows with $w=\Omega(\log k)$] Guess \& Check (GC) codes can correct in polynomial time deletions that are localized within a constant number of windows $z>1$, where the size of each window is at most $w=\Omega(\log k)$ bits, and the number of deletions in each window is at most $\delta\leq w$.
 The code has the following properties: \begin{enumerate}[leftmargin=*] \item Redundancy: $n-k = c(zw+1)w$ bits, \item Encoding complexity is $\mathcal{O}(k w)$, and decoding complexity is $\mathcal{O}\left(k^{z+1}w\right)$, \item Probability of decoding failure: \end{enumerate} where $c$ is a constant. \end{theorem}

+\begin{corollary} For both regimes $w=o(\log k)$ and $w=\Omega(\log k)$ described in Theorems~\ref{thm:3} and \ref{thm:4}, the probability of decoding failure of GC codes for $z>1$ windows of localized deletions vanishes asymptotically in $k$ for $c\geq 4z$. \end{corollary}

+The proofs of Theorems~\ref{thm:3} and~\ref{thm:4} are provided in the Appendix.
+The proof of Corollary~2 follows directly from replacing the value of $c$ is the expression of the probability of decoding failure in Theorems~\ref{thm:3} and~\ref{thm:4} and is therefore omitted.

 \begin{remark} The results in Theorems~\ref{thm:3} and \ref{thm:4} are for a fixed number of windows $z>1$, where each window has a size at most $w$ that can grow with the message length~$k$.
 The decoding complexity in this case is polynomial of degree~$z+1$.
-Furthermore, the probability of decoding failure vanishes asymptotically if $c\geq 4z$. \end{remark}
+Furthermore, Corollary~2 shows that the probability of decoding failure vanishes asymptotically if $c\geq 4z$. \end{remark}